jrhudlstn/MSDS498-FakeNewsDetector/README.md

 # The Data set
 The data set comes from a Kaggle data set  https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset

-# Uploading Dataset
+# Upload the Dataset
-From the projects root folder:

-python -m src.data.upload_dataset

-This will get external data located at data/external, properly assemble it into a dataframe and split into train/test dataset.
+Upload to the project root folder by GCP python -m src.data.upload_dataset Adding to the external data located at data/external into a dataframe and split into train/test dataset.

-The x/y train-test splits are then uploaded to an S3 bucket, and logged as artifacts at W&B, using references to the bucket.
-Metadata is included to link bucket versionIDs to the W&B artifacts.

-# Grid Search Optimization
-wandb sweep src/models/sweep.yaml

-then run sweep agent given, e.g.

-wandb agent felipeadachi/fn_experiments/<sweep_id>

-This runs a grid search hyperparameter tuning, in order to assess performance for differente sklearn models, such as sdg, svm, random forest and multionomial naive-bayes.
-An additional parameter related to a text preprocessing step is included, to assess the impact of denoising the text.
+# The model is built from several online/we site/GitHub training ML Prediction Fake News Dector
+Several published models are combined here.
 # Train Final Model
 python -m src.models.train_final